nilleniumrust/SpringShaker/README.md

 springshaker:ShakeOnce(springshaker_test, 2)
 ```
-This code will pull out a small explosion / vibration feeling on your camera for around two seconds.
+This code above will pull out a small explosion / grenade explosion feeling on your camera for around two seconds.

 ```lua
 local springshaker = require(Path.To.SpringShaker)